How to Fix ‘Can’t insert explicit value for identity column in table’

 Creating a table named “person”

-Whereas the first argument <database name> is the name of the database in which the table is located.
-The second argument <schema name> shows is the schema to which that table belongs whose identity value has to be set to ON or OFF.
-The third argument <table name> is the table with the identity column.
+The first argument, <database name>, is the name of the database containing the table.
+The second argument, <schema name>, is the schema to which the table belongs.
+The third argument, <table name>, specifies the table with the identity column in question.

-In the first case, we will insert data into the table with the “IDENTITY INSERT” set to “OFF”.
-So, if the ID is present into the INSERT statement, you will get the error “Cannot insert explicit value for identity column in table ‘person’ when IDENTITY_INSERT is set to OFF”.
+If you attempt to insert data with the IDENTITY_INSERT set to OFF, including a value for the identity column in the INSERT statement will trigger the error: “Cannot insert explicit value for identity column in table ‘person’ when IDENTITY_INSERT is set to OFF.”

 Solution: